Rimcode-ai/global-economy-indicators/README.md

 These enhancements would elevate the project, making it more robust, actionable, and applicable in real-world corporate financial analysis.

 **Run the Project:**

-git clone the project:
+1. Clone the project:
    git clone <repository-url>
    cd <project-directory>

-install all the libraries from requirements.txt: pip install -r requirements.txt
+2. Install all the libraries from requirements.txt: pip install -r requirements.txt

-Run the .ipynb files and analyze the Model analysis in detail:
+3. Run the .ipynb files and analyze the Model analysis in detail:
-Activate the Python environment if necessary and launch Jupyter Notebook: jupyter notebook
+   - Activate the Python environment if necessary.
+   - Launch Jupyter Notebook:
+     jupyter notebook